-In other words, cubism, by giving the inside and outside, the top, bottom, back, and front and the rest, in two dimensions, drops the illusion of perspective in favor of instant sensory awareness of the whole.
-Cubism, by seizing on instant total awareness, suddenly announced that the medium is the message.
-Is it not evident that the moment that sequence yields to the simultaneous, one is in the world of the structure and of configuration?
-Is that not what has happened in physics as in painting, poetry, and in communication?
-Specialized segments of attention have shifted to total field, and we can now say, "The medium is the message" quite naturally.
-Before the electric speed and total field, it was not obvious that the medium is the message.
-The message, it seemed, was the "content," as people used to ask what a painting was about.
+Just before an airplane breaks the sound barrier, sound waves become visible on the wings of the plane.
+The sudden visibility of sound just as sound ends is an apt instance of that great pattern of being that reveals new and opposite forms just as the earlier forms reach their peak performance.
+Mechanization was never so vividly fragmented or sequential as in the birth of the movies the moment that translated us beyond mechanism into the world of growth and organic interrelation.
+The movie, by message.
+The message, it seemed, was the "content." as people used to ask what a painting was about.
 Yet they never thought to ask what a melody was about, nor what a house or a dress was about.
 In such matters, people retained some sense of the whole pattern, of form and function as a unity.
 But in the electric age this integral idea of structure and configuration has become so prevalent that educational theory has taken up the matter.
 Instead of working with specialized "problems" in arithmetic, the structural approach now follows the linea of force in the field of number and has small children meditating about number theory and "sets."